 Academic Learning Center

-We offer a variety of Peer Learning Support Programs for students who wish to become more strategic and independent learners.
+We offer a variety of free Peer Learning Support Programs for students who wish to become more strategic and independent learners.
 Our Services include 1:1 content tutoring, 1:1 writing help, group / walk-in tutoring for select courses, and a unique group learning experience called Supplemental Instruction for select courses.
 Tulane’s Academic Learning Center aims to enrich learning potential and to help students develop into more strategic and independent learners.

 Supplemental Instruction (SI) is an academic support program that offers weekly review sessions for some classes at Tulane that are traditionally difficult.
 SI leaders are students who have previously excelled in the class; they hold regular review sessions and are available to assist students outside of class.
 The SI Schedule can be found in the Academic Learning Center page on this website.